James Garner: Statue

 On April 21, 2006, a 10 ft bronze statue of Garner as Bret Maverick was unveiled in Garner's hometown of Norman, Oklahoma, with Garner present at the ceremony.

 Personal life

 Marriage and family

+Despite his popularity and sociable nature, Garner was seen by others as a down-to-earth man who kept his family life private.

-Garner was married to Lois Josephine Fleischman Clarke, whom he met at a party in 1956.
-They married 14 days later on August 17, 1956.
+Garner was married once, to Lois Josephine Fleischman Clarke, whom he met at a party in 1956.
+They wed 16 days later on August 17, 1956.
 "We went to dinner every night for 14 nights.
 I was just absolutely nuts about her.
 I spent $77 on our honeymoon, and it about broke me."
 According to Garner, "Marriage is like the Army; everyone complains, but you'd be surprised at the large number of people who re-enlist."
 His wife practiced Judaism.

-When Garner and Clarke married, her daughter Kim from a previous marriage was seven years old and recovering from polio.
-Garner had one daughter with Lois, Greta "Gigi" Garner who was born on January 4, 1958.
-In an interview in Good Housekeeping with Garner, his wife, and two daughters, conducted at their home and published in March 1976, Gigi's age was given as 18 and Kim's as 27.